A solid IT and cyber strategy fuels strong platform growth

 - Potential devaluations.
 Due diligence means identifying the type of data you have (e.g., employee data, intellectual property, or personal health information).
 The more sensitive the data, the greater need for expanded due diligence.
 We’ve seen devaluation events occur because of immature cyber programs and cyber risks, such as noncompliance with the GDPR.
 This is especially true with healthcare service organizations as well as high-tech software companies that handle significant amounts of intellectual property.

-You’ve set your strategies, and are aware of key IT and cybersecurity considerations.
+You’ve set your strategies and are aware of key IT and cyber considerations.
 How do you, then, manage risk within your platform?
 While you should solicit an external firm for help, there are proactive steps you can take internally to support the development of a security plan.

 - Build a strong team.
-Funnel key people from the organization who understand the strategy and are onboard with the direction of the platform.
+Funnel key people from the organization who understand the strategy and are on board with the direction the platform is going.
 Let them be dedicated to the assimilation effort.
 Additionally, when you can rely on internal staff who understand your culture and your people, they’ll be particularly adept at driving change in an effective way.
 Also, determine who owns the assimilation.
 How will they achieve buy-in?
 Who will manage it?
 You need to have the right people and processes in place.